 Interests in the share capital of these partner companies comprise common shares and preferred shares.
 The percentage of equity securities held by the Company in each of the partner companies is equal to or over 50% for the subsidiaries, and between 15% and 49% for associates.
-Except for a subsidiary (one subsidiary as at December 31, 2013; none as at January 1, 2013) and an associate (one associate as at December 31, 2013; one associate as at January 1, 2013), the voting rights for these partner companies are equivalent to the proportion of interests held.
+Except for a subsidiary (one subsidiary as at December 31, 2014) and an associate (one associate as at December 31, 2014), the voting rights for these partner companies are equivalent to the proportion of interests held.

 As sponsor, the Company has invested in certain funds over which it exercises significant influence.
-The interests are made up of units and the holding percentage varies from 20% to 90.9% (20% to 100% as at December 31, 2013; 20% to 54.5% as at January 1, 2013).
-The Company had invested in a new fund during the years ended December 31, 2014 and 2013, which explains the increase in the number of funds.
+The interests are made up of units and the holding percentage varies from 20% to 90.9% (20% to 90.9% as at December 31, 2014).